Hereosdapp/Hereos/README.md

 Until launch, the full gameplay information and source code will remain private to prevent copycats (who aren't after innovation, but just want to make a quick buck) from copying and releasing the project with little to no change.
 But don't worry, the gameplay is quite awesome, unique and innovative :)

 ### Will the game be free to play?
 A free to play model is too exploitable (players can make infinite accounts to get infinite resources).
 In Hereos, players are required to buy at least 1 hero, after that the game can be played for free forever if desired.
-Players are required to "buy" RAM storage for their inventory, but a player can sell all items, unregister from the game and sell the unused RAM storage space to get the money refunded (which makes inventory storage effectively free or even profitable in case the RAM price has increased because of scarcity).
+Players are required to "buy" RAM storage on the EOSIO platform  for their inventory, but a player can sell all items, unregister from the game and sell the unused RAM storage space to get the money refunded (which makes inventory storage effectively free or even profitable in case the RAM price has increased because of scarcity).

 ### Will the game be pay to win?
 Buying heroes doesn't give you any combat advantage, it only expands the amount of strategic possibilities.
 Better players will expand their collection faster and will likely make more money than worse players who bought a large part of their collection.